Comparison Between Direct Real Estate Investment vs REITs. Which One To Choose?

 | John Burson | Subscribe |

-When it comes to investing in real estate, there are two main options available - investing in REITs or investing in direct real estate.
+There are two main options for real estate investing: REITs or direct real estate.
 It's common for investors to feel confused about which option to choose.
-While some may find investing in direct real estate a hassle, others may prefer the comfort of REIT investments.
+While some may find direct real estate investing a hassle, others may prefer the comfort of REIT investments.

 What is Direct Real Estate Investment?

-Direct real estate investment refers to an investor's purchase of a physical property.
+Direct real estate investment refers to an investor purchasing a physical property.
 This type of investment involves buying a specific property, such as residential or commercial buildings, to generate revenue through rental income, appreciation, and profits from any business activities in the invested facilities.
 Direct real estate investments are advantageous in that they offer more tax breaks than REIT investments and allow investors to own more physical properties.

 Benefits of Direct Real Estate Investment